Kittyharbinger/Cipher-Encoder-Decoder/README.md

 # Cipher-Decoder-Encoder
-(WIP) Python script that takes user input to undo a cipher (and eventually encode one)
+WIP Python script to decode and encode ciphers, an encryption technique famously hampered by the advent of the personal computer
+This is quite literally my first self-guided project to apply my knowledge (shout-out to w3schools)